 - Replace the fuse with a fuse of the same amperage (check the appliance’s instructions if unsure)

 - Reassemble the plug, plug it into the wall and switch the device back on

 - If a blown fuse was the problem, your appliance should now be working again as normal

 Unfortunately, some devices have internal fuses, as well as plug fuses.
 These aren’t nearly as easy to locate and fix, so if you are having trouble with something like an oven fuse, we recommend calling a qualified electrician to carry out the work on your behalf.

 Electrical problems can be a nuisance, which is why we suggest taking out home cover.
 Our comprehensive home cover includes repairs to your home’s main electrical wiring, by a qualified and experienced electrician, at a time that’s convenient for you.
 We also have a handy 24/7 helpline to guide you through quick fixes like replacing a fuse and troubleshooting why a fuse switch has tripped.

-For more information and to get a quote, visit our Home Cover page.
+For more information and to get a quote, take a look at our home care plans.
 Prefer to speak to a real person?
-Give our friendly team a call on 0808 273 8628 today.
+Give our friendly team a call on 0800 368 9881 today.